edouardpineau/infoCatVAE/README.md

 Mutual information has a tractable lower bound (see Chen's InfoGAN) whose exact algorithmic transcription is described in figure 2.
 Main idea: each conditionally generated data should be classified in its original generative cluster.
 The mutual information lower bound term is added to the CatVAE ELBO.

+# Choice of the prior

+Let d be the dimension of the latent space such that ∃ δ ∈ N s.t. d = K.δ.

+Assumption: data with K categories should be encoded with a K-modal distribution modeled with N (z; μc, 1) such that μc ∈ Rd and μc.μc′ = 0.
+We inspire from subspace clustering assumptions and propose ∀c ∈ {1...K} we propose a μc such that:

+- Each categories lives mainly in a δ−dimensional subspace of Z
+- The categorical variable is modeled by p(c) = U({1...K})
+- This prior shape encourages the network to find discriminative representation of the data according to its most salient attribute

 # Optimization with categorical sampling layer